AlIfran64/Courier-and-Parcel-Management-System-Client/README.md

 3. **Admin Access**
 - Login using Admin credentials.
-- Navigate to Agent Requests.
+- Navigate to Delivery Agent Requests.
 - Accept or reject delivery agent applications.
 - Assign available parcels to approved agents.
+- Export reports as PDF and dashboard view

 4. **Delivery Agent Access**
 - Once approved, the agent can log in using their credentials.
-- Agents can view assigned parcels and update delivery statuses.
+- Delivery Agents can view assigned parcels, delivery route, and update delivery statuses.